curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 Since this tag does not make sense for diacritics, they will use the va- lue for compeletely different perporse:

-   0 : nothing special
+   0 : Nothing special
-   1 : covers previous character; it's neither stack-up nor down.
+   1 : Covers previous character; it's neither stack-up nor down.
-       Will be drawn 2 px lower if the underlying character is lowercase 2..15: undefined
+       Will be drawn 2 px lower if the underlying character is lowercase 2 : Joiner.
+   3..15: undefined

 NOTE: If the diacritics comes before AND after the glyph (e.g. U+103C),